 §206.
 SPECIAL PROBLEMS IN TEACHING SCIENCE.
 (Credit may be obtained in Science or Education.)
 Four hours credit.
+For description of this course, see page 167.

 207. PERSONALITY OF YOUNG CHILDREN.
 Two or three hours credit.

 Prerequisite, a course in psychology.
 The development of personality from birth through the elementary school years including techniques for developing fine traits, and methods of diagnosis and treatment of problems of personality development which arise in the home and school.